gelojavonitalla/gridtrading/index.md

 ### Ladder trading

 In this technique, instead of selling all of the BTC at $10,000.
 You can divide it and sell it on different price levels or the ladder.
+That way you still gain even if the price didn't reach $10,000.
 So for our previous example, let's say you decide to sell in 4 equal amount (0.25)

 | Sell Price    | Quantity      | Gain  |
 | ------------: |--------------:| -----:|